ghostwriter/mockery-rector/README.md

 [![Latest Version on Packagist](https://badgen.net/packagist/v/ghostwriter/mockery-rector)](https://packagist.org/packages/ghostwriter/mockery-rector)
 [![Downloads](https://badgen.net/packagist/dt/ghostwriter/mockery-rector?color=blue)](https://packagist.org/packages/ghostwriter/mockery-rector)

-Rector upgrades rules for Mockery
+Rector extension for Mockery

-### Star ⭐️ this repo if you find it useful
+## Star ⭐️ this repo if you find it useful

 You can also star (🌟) this repo to find it easier later.